Bradley Barrett

-Bradley Barrett is an American politician from Kansas that currently represents the 76th district of the Kansas House of Representatives since 2024 as a Republican.
+Bradley Barrett is an American politician from Kansas who currently represents the 76th district of the Kansas House of Representatives.
+He is a Republican.

 Biography

 Barrett was born on a farm in Linn County and worked as a volunteer firefighter through college and started working as a corrections officer at his local jail at 20.
 He joined the police patrol division at 21 filling multiple roles such as Deputy Sheriff and Special Investigator.

 Barrett sought to succeed retiring Republican member of the Kansas House of Representatives Eric Smith in the 2024 election.
 Barrett would be unopposed in both the primary and general elections.

 Personal life

 Bradley has been married to his wife Sarah Barrett since March 2024.